Praveen Rajendran

 Biography

-My research focuses on the discovery and development of novel therapies for colorectal cancer interception and investigating epigenetic pathways implicated in the early stages of the disease.
-As PI or co-Investigator on several NIH-funded grants, I laid the groundwork in identifying novel epigenetic mechanisms of dietary compounds that affect Wnt/?-catenin and DNA repair.I also have extensive Pharma R&D expertise in developing novel anticancer drugs through close collaboration with R&D teams.
-As the Director of Antibody and Biopharmaceuticals Core (ABC), I support and advance the development of monoclonal antibodies.
+Dr. Rajendran's research focuses on the discovery and development of novel therapies for colorectal cancer interception and investigating epigenetic pathways implicated in the early stages of the disease.
+As PI or co-investigator on several NIH-funded grants, he laid the groundwork in identifying novel epigenetic mechanisms of dietary compounds that affect Wnt/β-catenin and DNA repair.Dr.
+Rajendran also has extensive pharma R&D expertise in developing novel anticancer drugs through close collaboration with R&D teams.
+As the director of Antibody and Biopharmaceuticals Core (ABC), he supports and advances the development of monoclonal antibodies.

 Education and Training